yash797/hospital-management-system/README.md

 ## User Interface Design

 ### General Requirements
-- **Single Entry Point**: The homepage serves as the entry point with navigation to all major functionalities.
+- **Single Entry Point**: The homepage serves as the entry point with navigation to all major functionalities, navigate to login.html to run the frontend part of the project.

 ### Sections and Actions